Translated by Jasmine Nishino

 The udon noodles eaten in the southern area of Akita are dried noodles that have been stretched out by hand.
-It is a famous udon that is considered to be one of Japan's top three.
+It is a famous udon dish that is considered to be one of Japan's top three.
 Unlike other noodles, it is on the thinner side and easier to eat.

 Ise Udon (Mie Prefecture)

 The thick and soft udon that originates in Ise city of Mie prefecture is eaten with a rich, dark broth.
 Unlike the firm noodles of the other areas, the udon from Ise is much softer.
 However, the noodles are very thick so it makes the dish quite filling.
-You can enjoy this dish at the Monzen Yokocho street that leads to Ise shrine.
+You can enjoy this dish at the Monzen Yokocho street that leads to Ise Shrine.
 They are also sold in vacuum packed sets to take home.

 Mizusawa Udon (Gunma Prefecture)